AlankritaSrivastava/RedCloud_Churn_Prediction/README.md

 ---

 ## Part 2: Churn Prediction
-The objective of this part was to develop a machine learning model to predict whether a customer is likely to churn based on various customer features.
-This involved data preparation, model selection, and performance evaluation, aimed at providing insights for enhancing customer retention strategies.
+The objective of this part is to develop a machine learning model to predict whether a customer is likely to churn based on various customer features.
+This involves data preparation, model selection, and performance evaluation, aimed at providing insights for enhancing customer retention strategies.

 ### 1. Data Preparation
 To ensure a robust model, several data preparation steps were undertaken: